SPOONFEST is designed first and foremost to be fun and to be inspirational.

 There will be areas for you to sit and carve together chatting, exchanging ideas and SHARING SKILLS.
 We will provide plenty of great carving wood, chopping blocks and free tea and coffee.
 Large barns will keep us dry if it rains, and house talks.
 For the evenings there will be local beer and hay bales round campfires, bring musical instruments if you like.

 FREE DEMONSTRATIONS AND TALKS will also take place throughout the weekend, these will be pre-arranged so if you have something you can offer that you think may be of interest please do get in touch.
 Over the years talks have ranged from knife sharpening and bark sheath making to correct posture for safe carving and a talk about the history of monastic spooncarvers.

-On Friday we will have basic knife carving techniques WORKSHOPS where anyone can learn to use a knife safely and efficiently all run by excellent teachers lasting 1 1/2 hours each.
-There will be a small charge (£10) for the workshops – payable on the day to the workshop leaders.
+On Friday we will have basic knife carving techniques WORKSHOPS, where anyone can learn to use a knife safely and efficiently, all run by excellent teachers lasting 1 1/2 hours each.
+There will be a small charge (£20) for the workshops – payable on the day to the workshop leaders.
 On Saturday and Sunday we will have some more advanced workshops in various subjects, including advanced spoon design, making paint and decorating spoons, chip carving and advanced axe technique.
 Full details of all workshops will be available on the line up page (we promise we will update it eventually).

 SPOONSHOP will be open set hours through the weekend and be the place to buy and sell spoons.
-Personally I can not resist a good spoon and it seemed daft to have all these amazing carvers together and not offer the chance to buy some of their work.
+Personally we can not resist a good spoon and it seems daft to have all these amazing carvers together and not offer the chance to buy some of their work.
 Anyone can offer work for sale through spoon shop (spoons only) and there will be a very small commission (10%) to cover admin costs.